Amid High Stakes, China Is Fast-Tracking COVID-19 Vaccine Efforts

 China has become the world's second-biggest pharmaceutical market, but breakneck growth has led to quality-related scandals.

-In the latest, in 2018, the Changchun Changsheng Life Sciences Ltd. drug company was found to have faked production records for a rabies vaccine and sold more than 250,000 doses of a vaccine for infants that didn't meet medical standards.
+In the latest, in 2018, the Changchun Changsheng Life Sciences drug company was found to have faked production records for a rabies vaccine and sold more than 250,000 doses of a vaccine for infants that didn't meet medical standards.

 The case infuriated consumers, and a poll at the time showed that domestic confidence in Chinese vaccines slumped.

-Among China's COVID-19 vaccine efforts, one of the furthest along is a collaboration between a military medical institute and a private biotech company, CanSino Biologics Inc.
+Among China's COVID-19 vaccine efforts, one of the furthest along is a collaboration between a military medical institute and a private biotech company, CanSino Biologics.

 The virologist running the program is Chen Wei, a People's Liberation Army general.
 She has become something of a national hero because of her efforts.
 She said on state TV in April that developing a vaccine relates to national security.